A Survey on 3D Skeleton-Based Action Recognition Using Learning Method: Latest Datasets And Performance

-NTU-RBG+D dataset is proposed in 2016, which contains 56880 video samples collected by Microsoft Kinect v2, is one of the largest datasets for skeleton-based action recognition.
-It provides the 3D spatial coordinates of 25 joints for each human in an action, just like Fig.\ref{fig:fig1}(a) shows.
-To acquire a evaluation of proposed methods, two protocols are recommended: Cross-Subject and Cross-View.
-For Cross-Subject, containing 40320 samples and 16560 samples for traing and evaluation, which splits 40 subjects into traing and evaluation groups.
-For Cross-View, containing 37920 and 18960 samples, which uses camera 2 and camera 3 for trainging and camera 1 for evaluation.
+The NTU-RBG+D dataset, introduced in 2016, stands as a significant resource, comprising 56,880 video samples gathered through Microsoft Kinect-v2.
+This dataset holds a prominent position as one of the largest collections available for skeleton-based action recognition.
+It furnishes the 3D spatial coordinates of 25 joints for each human depicted in an action, as illustrated in Figure~\ref{fig:skeleton_examples} (a).
+For assessing the proposed methods, two evaluation protocols are suggested: Cross-Subject and Cross-View.
+The Cross-Subject setting involves 40,320 samples, with 16,560 allocated for training and evaluation, employing a split of 40 subjects into training and evaluation groups.
+In the case of Cross-View, comprising 37,920 and 18,960 samples, the evaluation uses camera 1 while training is conducted using cameras 2 and 3.
+Recently, an extended version of the original NTU-RGB+D dataset known as NTU-RGB+D 120 has been introduced.
+This extended dataset comprises 120 action classes and encompasses a total of 114,480 skeleton sequences, significantly expanding the scope.
+Additionally, the viewpoints have increased to 155.

-Recently, the extended edition of original NTU-RGB+D called NTU-RGB+D 120, was also proposed, which containing 120 action classes and 114480 skeleton sequences, also the viewpoints now is 155.
-We will show the performance of recent related skeleton-based techniques as follows in Table \ref{table1}.
-Specifically, CS means Cross-Subject, while CV means Cross-View in the NTU-RGB+D and Cross-Setting in NTU-RGB+D 120.
-From which we could conclude that the existing algorithms have gain excellent performances in the original dataset while the latter NTU-RGB+D 120 now is still a challenging one need to conquer.
+In Table~\ref{tab:table1} and Table~\ref{tab:table2}, we present the performance of recent skeleton-based techniques relevant to NTU-RGB + D and NTU-RGB + D 120 datasets, respectively.
+Note that in NTU-RGB+D, 'CS' stands for Cross-Subject, and 'CV' stands for Cross-View.
+For NTU-RGB + D120, there are two settings, \ie Cross-Subject (C-Subject), and Cross-Setup (C-Setup).

+Based on the observation of the performance of these two datasets, we find that it's evident that existing algorithms have achieved impressive performances in the original NTU-RGB+D dataset.
+However, the newer NTU-RGB+D 120 poses a significant challenge, indicating that further advancements are needed to effectively address this more complex dataset.
+It's worth noting that the GCN-based methods achieved the leading results compared to the other two architectures.
+In addition to the very fundamental architectures (\ie RNNs, CNNs, and GCN), the most recent Transformer~\cite{vaswani2017attention} based methods also show their promising performance on both datasets.
+It's also easy to find that a hybrid Transformer and other architectures also further boost the overall performance of the 3D-SAR.